avniproject/avni-website/src/pages/case-studies/2024-09-19-Scaling-Rural-Education.md

 CInI, started in 2007, aims to improve the lives of tribal households in Central India.
 Their education program is unique, combining book learning with hands-on activities.
 Here’s what they’re doing:

-- **Print-Rich Classrooms**: Making classrooms visually engaging and fun.
-- **Kitchen Gardens and Student Parliaments (Balsansads)**: Teaching kids about responsibility and sustainable living.
+- **Systems Strengthening**: Collaborating with departments of Education to establish itself as a resource for community strengthening and Foundational Literacy and Numeracy.
+- **Making School Environments Vibrant**: Making classrooms visually engaging and fun through creating print rich environment, developing kitchen gardens to teach kids about responsibility and sustainable living, engaging children through libraries, and integrating technology.
+- **Academic Enrichment**: Focus on improving Foundational Literacy and Numeracy through academic interventions and teacher support.
+- **Community Engagement**: Involve SMCs, Panchayati Raj Institutions (PRIs) and parents in children’s education and school development through a strong model of engagement.
 - **Continuous Assessments**: Helping students understand key concepts and find areas where they need more help.
-- **Teacher Training**: Improving the quality of teaching and classroom management.

 CInI focuses on timely interventions to continuously improve the classroom environment and overall quality of education.
 It's amazing to see how these initiatives are shaping a self-sustaining future for these kids!